- Organization Overview

 Good afternoon.
 Welcome to the first town hall meeting of 2021, for the School of Pharmacy, and I thank you all for your active participation.
 I'd like to go through the usual tips before we begin, your audio and video will be automatically muted.
 Only the panelists can unmute themselves, the chat function is disabled.
-For questions for participants, please use the q&a function at the bottom of your screen.
+For questions for participants, please use the Q&A function at the bottom of your screen.
 Any questions that we're not able to answer today, as always, we'll be answered via email or if anonymous, we'll try to answer it at the next town hall.
 As always, we'll hold all questions until the end of the presentation.

 So just a few announcements as always, I thought I would first to spend a few moments talking about UCSF and where we are on the surge.
-You all read the newspapers, so you know how the the Bay Area is doing how California is doing the US the world and beyond but, and Desi [Kotis] can probably talk about this a little bit later as well.
+You all read the newspapers, so you know how the Bay Area is doing how California is doing the US the world and beyond but, and Desi [Kotis] can probably talk about this a little bit later as well.
 We're kind of hanging in there in the mid 50s in terms of COVID infected patients at UCSF.
 This is actually what a welcome number, because at one point, just a couple weeks ago, we were in the mid 90s.
 Of those 54 patients today, when I checked today, 24 are in critical care areas.
 And that's important always to highlight that because it's the needs in critical care that are particularly important.
 And we also keep track of how much space we have in the critical care area.
 So with 24 in critical care, that's at a 77 percent filled at the moment, and of those 24, 16 require actual ventilation and one is on ECMO.
 And for those that don't know what ECMO is that is a what's called extra corporeal oxygenation.
-What that is is literally oxygenating the blood but not doing it in traditional ways through the lung.
+What that is, is literally oxygenating the blood but not doing it in traditional ways through the lung.
 That's for particularly sick patients.

 A few recent changes.
 One, some incredibly good news.
 We have all these student vaccinators in the school who already have done a lot and are being asked to do a lot.
 And I will tell you and I'm really gonna compliment the State Board of Pharmacy at this point.
 Literally, Tuesday, all the deans of schools of pharmacy in the state of California sent a letter to the State Board of Pharmacy.
 The topic was specifically asking if the state board could loosen up the requirement that only pharmacists, frankly, pharmacists that are already been trained to vaccinate, could be the preceptors of pharmacist interns.
 We said didn't make sense that, why not nurses or physicians or other individuals.
 We literally sent the letter to them on Tuesday, by yesterday, Wednesday, they replied that they were going to bring a waiver forward.
 And so now in fact it does not require a pharmacist to be there for these intern pharmacists to be vaccinators.
 So incredibly important especially and Lisa [Kroon] and Desi [Kotis] will talk about this later, student vaccinators are an incredibly important part of the workforce as it relates to trying to take on this really massive national state and local undertaking.

 A couple other things.
-I want to remind you, and you receive a notice of it today already, that that UCSF's third antiracism town hall will take place tomorrow at 12 noon.
+I want to remind you, and you received a notice of it today already, that UCSF’s third antiracism town hall will take place tomorrow at 12 noon.
 There will be a bit more of a focus this time on faculty.
 But I welcome everybody to join with what has been really informative and wonderful communication about anti racism efforts at UCSF.
 All of you should have received an email and emphasizing that we launched the foundations of Diversity Equity and Inclusion Training Module.
 This is something all UCSF members must take.
 You should have received notice just three days ago January 25, about if you have any doubts, do what you can to look at.
-You can just basically go on the the UCSF website and you will find that in the training module section, this one particularly.
+You can just basically go on the UCSF website and you will find that in the training module section, this one particularly.
 And so, if you have any trouble with that, please contact me and I'll point you in the right direction.

 [Dean Joe Guglielmo, PharmD]